DomiKamu/OhmerPrems/README.md

 All ***OhmerPrems*** modules (even free) remain under **proprietary license**.

-Full version is granted for each OhmerPrems member, and of course, **cannot be shared, sold or distributed** to any third party (obviously, the license key can be used on ALL owned computers).
+License keyfile for full version is granted for each OhmerPrems member, and of course, **cannot be shared, sold or distributed** to any third party (obviously, the license keyfile can be used on ALL personal computers).
 Please read "LICENSE-FULL.txt" enclosed in your downloaded package for licensing conditions.

-All graphic materials, the "Ohmer" logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).
+All graphic materials, the "Ohmer" logo and related resources cannot be altered and/or used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).

 All SVG graphics named **XB_*.svg** are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your developments).
 Thanks a lot, Xavier!